 Many sexy startups grew from boring spaces

-A lack of passion suggests a lack of conviction about potential, not inherent coolness.
+A lack of enthusiasm suggests a lack of potential more than anything else.
 If you founded a billion dollar company whose product people loved, would you honestly not wake up every morning brimming with pride and passion?
 Premium coffee and online shoes were dull spaces before Starbucks and Zappos emerged as iconic brands.

 Many startups originated from uninspiring areas.
-They became trendy by introducing a disruptive solution or by focusing on new markets, capturing many consumer hearts or enterprise wallets in the process.
-In turn, their sector became trendy.
+They became trendy by introducing a disruptive solution or by focusing on underserved users, capturing consumer hearts or enterprise wallets in the process.
+In turn, their sector became “cool”.

 Don’t dismiss ideas because the problem is boring.
-Dismiss ideas because the solution is boring, undifferentiated and unable to capture many consumer hearts or enterprise wallets.
+Dismiss ideas because the solution is boring — that is, undifferentiated and unable to delight users.
 Personal excitement will follow if the solution is disruptive, and sexiness will follow if the startup is successful.